gayatrig19/the-frozen-heart-quiz/README.md

 # Credits

-- The website background image is from the movie "Frozen" and is sourced from WallpaperAccess.com
+- The website's background image is from the movie "Frozen" and is sourced from WallpaperAccess.com
-- Google Fonts - for the fonts to use in the website
+- Google Fonts - used for the fonts to use in the website
 - FontAwesome for all the icons used in the website.
 - Freepik is used for logo image.
 - Questions for the quiz are taken from: <https://triviawhizz.com/trivia-questions/frozen> and <https://www.funtrivia.com/search2_act.cfm?type=quizzes&searchstring=frozen+2&search1=Go%21>